core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## Endpoint and group lookup

 Endpoint and group lookups result in links to registration resources and group resources, respectively.
-Endpoint registration resources are annotated with their endpoint names (ep), domains (d, if present) and context (con); the lifetime (lt) is not reported.
+Endpoint registration resources are annotated with their endpoint names (ep), domains (d, if present) and context (con) as well as a constant resource type (rt="core.rd-ep"); the lifetime (lt) is not reported.
 Additional endpoint attributes are added as link attributes to their endpoint link unless their specification says otherwise.

-Group resources are annotated with their group names (gp), domain (d, if present) and multicast address (con, if present).
+Group resources are annotated with their group names (gp), domain (d, if present) and multicast address (con, if present) as well as a constant resource type (rt="core.rd-gp").

 While Endpoint Lookup does expose the registration resources, the RD does not need to make them accessible to clients.